 On our last trip, we flew and then rented a car for the road trip.
 We ordered groceries online in advance (including pre-made sub sandwiches and meat/cheese/cracker packs for lunches) and picked them up on our way out of town the first morning.

 Nothing wrecks road trip mojo like car trouble, uncomfortable passengers or a giant mess.
 Some up-front planning and basic supplies can keep this mostly in check.
 Bring things like maps, neck pillows, paper towels, trash bags and motion sickness meds for likely scenarios.
 Grab our Road Trip Packing Checklist for a full list.

 We also hear good things about the website Ready and Roam, which curates travel advice from other experienced travelers.

-Give kids a budget up-front.
+- Give kids a budget up-front.
 On our recent trip, my kids knew they had $20 from their grandparents to buy a T-shirt and $20 from us to spend as they chose.
-It drastically cut down the “Can I have…” at every stop.
+It drastically cut down on the “Can I have…” at every stop.
 They could have until their $20 ran out and then they were on their own dime.

 These tips don’t cover every possible scenario, but the unpredictable nature of family roadtrips means you’ll likely make some memories you just don’t plan and that’s ok.
 My dad still brings up the time I locked the keys in the van on our family roadtrip to the beach.
 It’s more funny now than it was at the time, but that memory makes us all laugh whenever it comes up.
 Sorry dad!